 In determining SNF PPS payments, CMS uses that system since SNFs paid via the SNF PPS are required to conduct patient assessment within a certain number of days after admission and submit the data to the CMS Minimum Dataset database for payment calculation.
 Once a daily rate is determined, claim payment is calculated as the number of covered days multiplied by the daily rate and geographic adjustment factor.

 In determining swing beds, CMS indicates the simplest prediction of Resource Utilization Guidelines (RUG) and Patient-Driven Payment Model (PDPM) rate is to use the average daily rate across all PPS-paid SNF claims.
 However, this prediction ignores the fact that the patient case-mix of CAH swing beds is different from that of PPS-paid SNFs.
 To address this, CMS created a predictive model of RUG/PDPM per-diem rates for CAH swing-bed claims, using PPS-paid claims, and relied on one assumption as the basis of the prediction: the per-diem rate varies by the clinical conditions and severity of the patient.

-When pulling all of these payments together, CMS proposes that the monthly REH facility payment would be $268,294 or an annual amount of $3,219,523.
+When pulling all of these payments together, CMS finalizes the monthly REH facility payment of $272,866 or an annual amount of $3,274,392.

 Total amount of Medicare spending for CAHs in CY 2019: $12.08 billion

 Total projected amount of Medicare spending for CAHs if paid prospectively in CY 2019: $7.6 billion